Today is the day you discover the politically incorrect truth about money.

 Let me tell you a little story.

-In fact, Norway is the most expensive country in the entire world.
+Last year I visited Norway.
+It is the most outrageously expensive country in the world.

-And while I had boots-on-the-ground in Bergen, Norway, we decided to check out a McDonald’s restaurant (NOTE: I didn’t eat anything there.)
+And while I was visiting Bergen, Norway, we decided to check out a McDonald’s restaurant (NOTE: I didn’t eat anything there, I was just checking out the menu.)

 Want to guess how much a Big Mac combo costs?